-But as much as people talk about the vibrant-colored spice, the health rules are still hazy.
+But as much as people talk about the vibrant-colored spice and its benefits have been increasingly supported by scientific evidence over the past 25 years, the specifics on how and how much turmeric to take can still feel hazy.
 Does a golden milk latte a day really keep the inflammation away?
 Or is it more effective to pop a capsule?

 Here, experts share everything you need to know about turmeric—from the best way to consume it to how much you need to be taking to actually see a real impact.